JamesYaoh/grpc-proxy-demo/README.md

 # gRPC proxy demo #

-this demo composed of a golang backend listening on 8089 and a nginx proxy listening on 80.
+This demo composed of a golang backend listening on 8089 and a nginx proxy listening on 80.
+Currently this demo runs on 10.3.6.142.

 ## prepare ##